-You’ll choose an advertising objective for each campaign you create and that campaign will consist of one or more ad sets.
+You’ll choose an advertising The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. for each campaign you create and that campaign will consist of one or more ad sets.
 This will help you optimize and measure your results for each advertising objective.

 In other words, you should consider creating any of the following campaigns: